 Let’s cuts through the clutter of misconceptions, superficial and conflicting media coverage, and aggressive marketing claims, to discover what really works, and what doesn’t, to improve brain health and performance at any age, to delay or prevent cognitive decline, and become smarter consumers of both media coverage and scientific research in the process.

-Here we clear up some common misconceptions about how the brain works and how to improve brain health and performance at any age.
+Our goal is to clear up some common misconceptions about how the brain works, and how to improve brain health and performance at any age.

 |Genes determine the fate of our brains.||Lifelong neuroplasticity allows our lifestyles and actions to play meaningful roles in how our brains physically evolve, especially given longer life expectancy.|

 |Aging means automatic decline.||There is nothing inherently fixed in the precise trajectory of how brain functions evolve as we age.|